 - Allow them to play.

-- Provide them with books, maps, videos, board games, TV, musical instruments, cameras, computer and video games.
+- Provide them with books, maps, videos, board games, musical instruments, cameras, computer and video games.

 - Give them chores as they provide life skills.